Essential Concepts, Terminology, and Resources

 - The researcher documents behaviors or events that occur during the observation without the organism knowing they are being observed.

-- An outline of such behaviors or events that are anticipated to be observed may be documented prior to performing the study.
+- An outline of such behaviors or events that are anticipated to be observed should be documented prior to performing the study.

 - If you are collecting information from participants about upsetting and/or disturbing events, there is a potential for you to upset or disturb your participants.